top of page

 Wall_Door_Plaque.jpg

 Two ghost designs were incorporated into the #9837 - Wall & Door Plaque with Shroud decoration which named the 'Weeping Ghost' and 'Happy Ghost' among other horrors like a witch, skull, and vampire.
 Their motion censor activates light-up red eyes and a spooky sound effect.
 The sculpts were adapted from the original mask masters.
-We can date them back as far as 1994.
+We can currently date them back as far as 1994.
 Like the masks, earlier plaques have cotton shrouds while later have polyester.

 #9873 - Wall & Door Plaque with Shroud, 'Weeping Ghost' and 'Happy Ghost'.